Amy Walter: Awards and recognition

 Walter's analysis has earned several accolades.
 In 2000, she received The Washington Posts Crystal Ball Award for her accuracy in predicting George W. Bush as the winner of that year's presidential election.
 She was part of CNN's Emmy Award-winning coverage of the 2006 elections.
 In 2009, Washingtonian magazine named Walter one of the 50 top journalists in DC.
 In 2021, Washingtonian named her one of Washington’s Most Powerful Women.
+In 2026, Walter won DePaul University's Distinguished Journalist Award.

 Walter was an inaugural fellow at the Institute of Politics at the University of Chicago.
 She was awarded an honorary Doctor of Letters by Colby College, her alma mater, in 2017.

 Personal life

 Walter married her longtime partner, author Kathryn Hamm, in 2013.
 They adopted a son in 2006.